ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/README.md

 ## ❓ FAQ

 #### ⚙️ Why does my antivirus flag the `.exe`?
-Some antivirus engines use heuristic detection, meaning they flag **any** program that automates actions or sends repeated requests — even if it’s harmless.
-PandemoniumWebhookSpammer uses automated scripts, which can trigger these flags.
-You can review the VirusTotal report linked above for full transparency.
+Some antivirus engines use heuristic detection, meaning they flag **any** program that automates actions or sends repeated requests—even if it’s harmless.
+PandemoniumWebhookSpammer uses automated scripts and network requests, which can trigger these flags.
+You can always review the VirusTotal report linked above for full transparency.

 #### 🖥️ Do I need Python installed to run the `.exe`?
 No. The `PandemoniumWebhookSpammer.exe` file is a standalone executable that includes all dependencies.
-Just download and run.
+Just download and run—no Python or extra setup required.

 #### 🌐 Does this tool work on Mac or Linux?
 Currently, only Windows `.exe` builds are provided.
-If you want to run it on other systems, you’ll need to run the Python source (Not Public).
+If you want to use the tool on Mac or Linux, you can run the included Python source code with Python installed on your system.

-#### 📦 Will you release the source code?
+#### 📦 Is the source code available?
+Yes!
+The full source code is included in every release, alongside the `.exe`.
+This allows you to inspect and run the tool yourself on any platform with Python installed.

+#### 🚨 Is using a webhook spammer safe and allowed?
+This tool is provided for educational and testing purposes only.
+**Abuse of Discord webhooks (including spamming) is against Discord's Terms of Service and can result in account or server sanctions.** Always use responsibly and only with webhooks you own or have permission to test[2][4].

+#### 🔗 Where can I get official releases?
-The project is currently closed-source to prevent abuse, tampering, and unauthorized redistribution.
-Official builds are always posted on our [GitHub releases](https://github.com/ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/releases).
+Official builds and the latest source code are always posted on our [GitHub releases](https://github.com/ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/releases).
+Never download from unofficial sources to avoid tampered or unsafe files.

 ## 💬 Need Help?